ErikSeewald/Procedural-Aging/README.md

 #### Shader configurations
 By choosing to use ```#define BAKE_MODE``` and ```#define INSTANCE_UNIFORMS```, different configurations of PMA-S can be compiled.
 By default, the following are provided:
 - *baked_pma*: PMA-S configured to be used in baking.
-Includes UV-reprojection for texture rendering, making in unusable for normal spatial shading.
-Does non use any instance uniforms.
+Includes UV-reprojection for texture rendering, making it unusable for normal spatial shading.
+Does not use any instance uniforms.
 - *instanced_pma*: PMA-S configured to be used in real-time spatial rendering with instance uniforms for context parameters and the RNG seed.
 - *non_instanced_pma*: PMA-S configured to be used in real-time spatial rendering without any instance uniforms.
 All shader parameters are per-material, not per-instance.
 This is useful for testing parameters that would otherwise be instance uniforms in the material editor.

 #### pma_include
 The implementation code for PMA-S includes the following files:
 - *masks.gdshaderinc*: Samples and composites 3D noise masks that are used for blending between substrate and coating.
-- *pma.gdshaderinc*: Core implementation, does the actual blending of surface properties.
+- *pma.gdshaderinc*: Core implementation, performs the actual blending of surface properties.
 - *pma_header.gdshaderinc*: Contains all PMA-S uniforms.
 Separated so that debug shaders can easily use the same uniforms.
 - *snoise3d.gdshaderinc*: 3D simplex noise implementation.
 Licensing and credits are within the file and in [LICENSE](LICENSE)
 - *voronoi_fbm.gdshadering*: Implementations of various voronoi noise and FBM functions.